digital SLR guide

 Are More Points Better?

-Here's why: a portrait or landscape photographer can get by with a limited number of focus points, but die-hard action photographers will want more.
+Portrait and landscape photographers can get by with a limited number of focus points, but die-hard action photographers will benefit from more.

 A higher number of focus points ensure greater focus accuracy when your subject is moving all over the viewfinder.